socfortress/Wazuh-Rules/README.md

 ### Supported Rules and Integrations

 Below are the current rules and integrations currently contained within this repo.
-Integrations, such as Office365, Sophos, etc. will have scripts provided within their respective folders for use.
+Integrations, such as Office365, Trend Micro, etc. will have scripts provided within their respective folders for use.
 Feel free to build upon these scripts and contribute back :smile:

 * [Sysmon for Windows](https://github.com/socfortress/Wazuh-Rules/tree/main/Windows_Sysmon)
 * [Sysmon for Linux](https://github.com/socfortress/Wazuh-Rules/tree/main/Sysmon%20Linux)